stephanenicolas/toothpick/README.md

 ToothPick is a scope tree based Dependency Injection (DI) library for Java.

-It is a full-featured, runtime based implementation of [JSR 330](https://jcp.org/en/jsr/detail?id=330).
+It is a full-featured, runtime based, but reflection free, implementation of [JSR 330](https://jcp.org/en/jsr/detail?id=330).

 ## What does ToothPick offer ?